esnya/InariUdon/README.md

 * Synchronized controller of real-time directional lights such as the sun.
 * Also re-renders the reflection probe.

+### Transform
+* Set Parent
+  * Set parent of target Transform.
+Apply with OnStart or CustomEvent.
+* Local Space Tracker
+  * Track source transform as local position/rotation.
+You can translate and scale by parent transform.

 ### Misc
 * FloatValueDriver
  * Drives float parameters of animators by one float value calculated from scene.